home-assistant/home-assistant.io/source/_components/intesishome.markdown

 ha_iot_class: Cloud Push
 ---

-The `IntesisHome` climate platform lets you control [IntesisHome](https://www.intesishome.com) devices via the IntesisHome cloud.
+The `IntesisHome` climate platform lets you control [IntesisHome](https://www.intesishome.com) and [Airconwithme](https://www.airconwithme.com) devices.
 IntesisHome provides integrations with air conditioners including Panasonic, Daikin, Fujitsu, Toshiba, LG and more.

 Note: IntesisHome products are a separate product line to IntesisBox.
 This platform does not support IntesisBox devices (which can be controlled locally using the WMP protocol).